henriquelalves/django-production-template/README.md

 It'll properly setup the project with the name of your choosing.

+To run locally, you'll have to install all Python packages:

+`pip install -r djangoapp/requirements.txt`

+And do the initial migrations:

+`./manage.py migrate`

 ## Running Locally

 `./manage.py runserver`

 The project is configured to run locally with Django's SQLite.
-You might need to run `./manage.py collectstatic` before, and every time there is new static content on your Django application.

 ## Running Production with Docker-Compose